SebastianBocquet/pygtc/docs/installation.rst

   pytest --mpl --mpl-baseline-path=pygtc/tests/legacy_baseline --mpl-results-path=result_images

 There are 25 tests to run, and it should take between 20-30 seconds to run them all.
 If the first test fails, there may be something wrong with your matplotlib install in general (or maybe something weird in your rcParams).
 If you are missing pandas or scipy, a few tests will be skipped.
 If you get a ton of errors make sure you read the first paragraph in this section and you have all the prerequisites installed.
 If matplotlib can't find Arial and you recently installed it, delete your matplotlib font cache and try again.
+If you are running on matplotlib 2.x, then expect the chain label tests to fail because mpl 2 and 3 handle margins slightly differently.
 If errors persist, let us know at GitHub.

 Contribution and/or bug reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~